-Assessment of students on literary and written skills.
+Students will be assessed on literary and written skills.

-Assessment of students will also be assessed on their level of understanding of the lesson subject.
+Students will also be assessed based on their level of understanding of the lesson subject.

-Back-up Material - If the student completes this lesson, I will commence work on pronouns until class ends.
+Back-up Material - If the student completes this lesson I will commence work on pronouns until class ends.